 (8) In the discharge of any function, or in imposing any condition, and in giving any direction under this Act the CEO shall, where practicable and requested, afford to an applicant or licensee reasons for any determination which may be made in relation to that person and a reasonable opportunity to show cause why the determination should not be given effect.

-[Section 13 amended by No. 28 of 2006 s.
+[Section 13 amended: No. 28 of 2006 s.
 267 and 270.]

 14. Functions of Council